jessesquires/Foil/README.md

 You can read the [documentation here](https://jessesquires.github.io/Foil).
 Generated with [jazzy](https://github.com/realm/jazzy).
 Hosted by [GitHub Pages](https://pages.github.com).

+Documentation is also available on the [Swift Package Index](https://swiftpackageindex.com/jessesquires/Foil/main/documentation/foil).

 ## Contributing

 Interested in making contributions to this project?
 Please review the guides below.